Central Region

 Provides Individual Supervision

 Dr. Foster is a licensed psychologist and has worked with HealthPoint since 2012 as a Behavioral Health Consultant (BHC).
-Dr. Foster received her degree from the Washington School of Professional Psychology Seattle and completed her predoctoral internship with HealthPoint.
+Dr. Foster received her degree from the Washington School of Professional Psychology Seattle and completed her internship with HealthPoint.
 Her research interests include child and adolescent psychology, multicultural approaches to treatment, health psychology, and diabetes management.

 Nidhi Goel, Ph.D.